-- Consider water-source heat pumps when it is necessary to subdivide the school building into many small conditioned zones to provide better comfort control. - Consider the benefits of heat pump systems equipped with hot gas bypass reheating (free heating energy) in hot and humid climate regions. - Evaluate the higher maintenance costs associated with multiple compressions and fans. - Provide dedicated make-up air units to introduce fresh conditioned outdoor air for ventilation. - Place units in a separate room to avoid added noise in the classroom
+- Consider water-source heat pumps when it is necessary to subdivide the school building into many small conditioned zones to provide better comfort control. - Consider the benefits of heat pumps equipped with hot gas bypass reheating (free heating energy) in temperate and mixed climates. - Evaluate the higher maintenance costs associated with multiple compressions and fans. - Provide dedicated make-up air units to introduce fresh conditioned outdoor air for ventilation.